Record Your Personal Gun Collection

 As you can see, there are many questions and concerns, in addition to making the usual arrangements for traumatic death in the family.
 As if that wasn’t daunting, challenging, and unpleasant enough.

 Allow me to offer this suggestion to the still-living gun owner: download this PDF file or this doc file, set aside some time, and fill out a spec sheet for every firearm you own.
-You have no idea how much time and worry this will save your survivors.
+You have no idea how much time and worry this will save your survivors in the future.

 Get responsible family members involved on the process.
-It may take a full day (or even longer) depending on the size of your collection, but it will go much faster with more hands on deck.
-Maybe start with handguns, then shotguns, the move on to rifles.
+It may take a full day or longer depending on the size of your collection, but it will go much faster with more hands on deck.
+Maybe start with handguns, then shotguns, then move on to rifles.
 Start somewhere.
-Take clear photos of (at least) the left side and right side of the gun.
-More is better.
+Take clear photos of the left side and right side of the gun.
+More photos are usually better.
 Try to zoom in on the serial number, if possible.
-Also, take photos of the accessories, including extra magazines (improperly but commonly referred to as clips), scopes, slings, bayonets (if it is an old military collectible rifle) and anything else that is mated to that particular firearm.
+Also, take photos of the accessories, including extra magazines, clips, scopes, slings, bayonets (if it is an old military collectible rifle) and anything else that is mated to that particular firearm.

 Yes, the steps outlined herein will be time consuming.
 You may know every one of your guns by heart and by sight, but the info sheet is more for your surviving family than for you.
 Be thoughtful.
 Create the records now while you can.